DAI-Lab-HERALD/General-Framework/Framework/README.md

 It must be noted that if both values in the tuple are identical, setting one integer instead of a tuple with two integers is also permissible, as seen in the second line in the above code snippet, where setting *'num_timesteps_out': 12* is identical to setting *'num_timesteps_out': (12, 12)*.

 ### Datasets
-The first selection regards the datasets:
+The first selection regards the datasets (a list of available datasets can be found [here](https://github.com/DAI-Lab-HERALD/General-Framework/blob/main/Framework/Data_sets/README.md#existing-datasets)):
 ```
 Data_sets = [{'scenario': '<Dataset 1>', 'max_num_agents': 6, 't0_type': 'all', 'conforming_t0_types': [], 'perturbation': {'attack': '<Perturbation_name>', ...}},
              [{'scenario': '<Dataset 2>', 'max_num_agents': 3, 't0_type': 'start', 'conforming_t0_types': []},